Devilla/docs/ens-improvement-proposals/ensip-12-avatar-text-records.md

 ### Motivation

-PNS primary name (formerly known as reverse record) has been widely integrated as a de facto web3 user name across many Ethereum based applications.
+PNS primary name (formerly known as reverse record) has been widely integrated as a de facto web3 user name across many Pulsechain based applications.
 As multiple apps started specifying avatar profile image as well as let users pick NFT as pfp (profile image), it became obvious to store such information within PNS so that the avatar information can be shared across different applications.

 This specification standardises a way to store and retrieve this information using [PNSIP-5: Avatar Text Records](ensip-5-text-records.md)